TypeProf: A type analysis tool for Ruby code based on abstract interpretation

 Unfortunately, understanding the behavior and analysis results of TypeProf is sometimes difficult.

-Currently, you can observe the abstract value of the argument by calling Kernel#p
+Currently, you can observe the abstract value of the argument by calling Kernel#p in your code, as if you debug your program in Ruby.

-The only way to get a deeper understanding of the analysis is to watch the debug output with the environment variable TP_DEBUG=1
+The only way to get a deeper understanding of the analysis is to watch the debug output with the environment variable TP_DEBUG=1.

 We plan to provide some more useful way to make it easy to understand the analysis result in the future.